 The Hartree-Fock procedure, at convergence, guarantees the resulting wavefunction is a stationary point in the space of orbital rotations (mixing of occupied and virtual orbitals).
-In the majority of cases, this stationary point is also a minimum (i.e., all orbital rotations increase the energy), but the SCF procedure does not guarantee this.
-In some cases, the second derivative of the energy with respect to one or more orbital rotations is zero or negative, indicating rotations which will leave the energy unchanged or lower it.
+Though in the majority of cases this stationary point is also a minimum (all orbital rotations increase the energy), it may not always be so.
+In some cases, the second derivative of the energy with respect to one or more orbital rotations may be zero or negative, indicating rotations which will leave the energy unchanged or lower it.
 The ACES II program system has the ability to test RHF and UHF wavefunctions for some of the most common instabilities, controlled by the HFSTABILITY and ROT_EVEC keywords.

-Using HFSTABILITY=ON will perform a stability analysis after the two-electron integral transformation and processing step.
+Using HFSTABILITY=ON will perform a stability analysis after the two-electron integral transformation and processing.
 (Use of HFSTABILITY=ON is compatible with continuing on to correlated calculations in the same job.)
-Stability analysis is accomplished by forming the orbital rotation Hessian and diagonalizing it.
-The eigenvalues of this matrix and their associated eigenvectors indicate the number and type of instabilities present.
+Stability analysis is accomplished by forming the orbital rotation hessian and diagonalizing it.
+The eigenvalues of this matrix, and their associated eigenvectors indicate the number and type of instabilities present.

-Each negative eigenvalue indicates an instability, and its magnitude indicates the severity.
+Each negative eigenvalue indicates an instability, and their magnitude indicates the severity.
 Analysis of the eigenvector corresponding to each instability reveals its nature.
 The direct product of the symmetry irreps of the orbitals involved in the rotation determines the symmetry of the instability.
 Only for instabilities whose direct product is the totally symmetric irrep (irrep 1) will the wavefunction maintain the symmetry of the molecular framework.
-Any other result means the instability leads, at least initially, to a symmetrybroken wavefunction.
+Any other result means the instability leads, at least initially, to a symmetry broken wavefunction.
 In some cases, symmetry breaking instabilities arise from the presence of lower energy electronic states (different occupations), and the rotation specified by the corresponding eigenvector will correspond to changing the occupation to relieve the instability.
-For an RHF wavefunction, the UHF orbital rotation Hessian is constructed.
-This allows detection of instabilities in which the wavefunction would prefer to be UHF by comparison of the α and β spin eigenvectors.
+For an RHF wavefunction, the UHF orbital rotation hessian is constructed, which allows detection of instabilities in which the wavefunction would prefer to be UHF by comparison of the α and β spin eigenvectors.